LearningNerd/seeplay/README.md

 # SeePlay

-*Learn to sight-read sheet music with your MIDI instrument!*
+*Learn to sight-read sheet music!
+SeePlay teaches you to hear with your eyes and play from your heart.* 👀🎹💖

+Built with @elmlang and the web MIDI API.
 This project is a work in progress, because I'm using this to [learn Elm](https://guide.elm-lang.org)!

 ## Development setup